-Without With full

-option to option to
+c p ac Without option to ourchase dditional shares exercise With full option to purchase additional shares exercise

-purchase purchase

-additional additional

-shares shares

-exercise exercise

 Per share \$ \$

 Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$\).
-We have agreed to reimburse the underwriters for expenses of up to \$\) relating to the clearance of this offering with the Financial Industry Regulatory Authority.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$3.1 million.
+We have agreed to reimburse the underwriters for expenses of up to \$40,000 relating to the clearance of this offering with the Financial Industry Regulatory Authority.